JereKuusela/valheim-upgrade_world/publish/README.md

 	- Added automatic player base detection.
 	- Count, remove and list entities support wildcards.
 	- Added setting to enable/disable verbose mode.
+	- Added command to toggle the verbose mode.
+	- Improved output.

 - v1.3.0:
 	- Regeneration commands renamed to destroy to make the effect more clear.